FICTION-ZJU/RuleGPT/README.md

 Before you start, make sure you have installed the following packages:

-1. Follow the instructions of `LLaMA-Factory <https://github.com/hiyouga/LLaMA-Factory>`__, and build the environment.
+1. Follow the instructions of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), and build the environment.
 2. Install these packages:

 ```